VoronDesign/Voron-Documentation/community/howto/EricZimmerman/SlicerAndPrintStart.md

     M109 S{EXTRUDER_TEMP}       ; set and wait for hot end to reach temp
 ```

 So what is going on here?
-Much of the macro is unchanged, but at the bottom, notice how we have added the calls to M190 and M109 to our PRINT_START macro!
+Much of the macro is unchanged, but at the bottom, notice how we have added our own calls to **M190** and **M109** in our PRINT_START macro!
 We now control setting these temperatures, and more importantly, can directly control the order these things happen!

 Another thing to notice is that the format of the calls to M109 and M190 look different than we saw earlier.
-Prior to this, calls to those macros had a number after the S, but here we see a different syntax, using curly braces.
+Prior to this, calls to those macros had a number after the `S`, but here we see a different syntax, using curly braces.

 Inside the curly brace is a variable, but where did this variable come from?
 I am glad you asked!
 It came from the slicer, and the custom start G-code we set up earlier (we saw in our exported gcode in both examples the parameter names after PRINT_START).

 Before we can actually use those variables however, we have to extract them from the parameters passed into the PRINT_START macro.
-These parameters are held in a collection called `params`.
-Notice at the beginning of our new macro we see some other new notation, also in curly braces.
+These parameters are held in a collection that klipper maintains, called `params`.
+Notice at the beginning of our new macro we see another new notation, also in curly braces.
 One example is shown below:

 ```
 {% set BED_TEMP = params.BED|float %}
 ```

 So what is this doing?
 First, note the value after `params.`, which in this case, is **BED**.
 This is the name of the parameter passed into the PRINT_START macro, from the slicer.
-Recall that in our slicer's custom gcode, we also used BED for this parameter name.
+Recall that in our slicer's custom gcode, we also used **BED** for this parameter name.
 In other words, the values in the slicer MUST match the name being extracted from the `params` collection (and yes, it is case sensitive).
 The pipe (|) is used to separate the type of value being held, which in this case is a float (a type of number).

 If we look at the entire statement now, what is happening?
-The `params.BED` value, set to 55 in our above examples on the PRINT_START line, is being saved to a new variable named `BED_TEMP`, inside our PRINT_START macro.
+The `params.BED` value, set to *55* in our above examples on the PRINT_START line, is being saved to a new variable named `BED_TEMP`, inside our PRINT_START macro.
 We could have just as easily named it `PIZZA_COLOR`, but that wouldn't make much sense, so we named it in a similar fashion as the incoming parameter, to make it easier to keep track of.

 The **{%** and **%}** around the **set** command is just how macros work for evaluating variables.
-So in the end, once this line runs, we will now have a new variable available to us, named `BED_TEMP`, that contains a value of 55.
+So in the end, once this line runs, we will now have a new variable available to us inside our macro, named `BED_TEMP`, that contains a value of *55*.

-So now if we revisit the `M190 S{BED_TEMP}` call, we can see that when the PRINT_START macro evaluates this, it in fact will look like:
+So now if we revisit the `M190 S{BED_TEMP}` call, we can see that when the PRINT_START macro evaluates this, it in fact will end up being:

 ```
 M190 S55
 ```

 which is what we saw in our very first exported gcode example.
 Cool!
-If you go back and look at the other parameter, EXTRUDER, you can see this works in the exact same fashion as we just discussed, except we end up with the hot end temperature of 215.
+If you go back and look at the other parameter, **EXTRUDER**, you can see this works in the exact same fashion as we just discussed, except we end up with the hot end temperature of *215*.

 We now see how we can pass as many parameters as we want from the slicer to our PRINT_START macro, giving us tons of options to control things such as: